 The Dead Queen’s Garden

-The Dead Queen’s Garden will soon be available in paperback as well as in ebook format at Amazon UK.
+The Dead Queen’s Garden is now available in paperback and ebook formats at Amazon UK.

 This is the third book in my Victorian series about Charlotte Richmond, a resourceful young widow who keeps stumbling over corpses and sets about finding out whodunit and why!